Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 It is your right in Missouri to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in St. Louis County, MO as soon as you can.
-If you have already agreed to and performed a field test and have been arrested for a DUI in Missouri, your St. Louis County, MO DUI attorney will build an impenetrable defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.
+If a police officer stops you and asks you to perform field sobriety tests, call a DUI attorney near you in St. Louis County, MO as soon as you can.
+If you already agreed to and performed a field test and were then arrested for a DUI in Missouri, your DUI attorney in St. Louis County, MO will build an impenetrable defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.

 Traffic Checkpoints in St. Louis County, MO

-A checkpoint is a roadblock temporarily set up on a roadway as a way to randomly check drivers for behaviors like driving under the influence.
-Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
-Lawmakers in Missouri have explored banning sobriety checkpoints, but they are currently still allowed by Missouri law.
+A checkpoint is a temporary roadblock used as a way to systematically screen drivers for behaviors like driving under the influence.
+There are federal laws allowing but regulating the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
+Lawmakers in Missouri have entertained banning sobriety checkpoints, but they are currently still allowed by Missouri law.

-Checkpoints in St. Louis County and throughout Missouri are not as prevalent as they once were, but you should still familiarize yourself with your rights and the rules regulating checkpoints.
-When it doubt, call a DUI attorney near you at (314) 900-HELP.
+Police departments in St. Louis County and around Missouri do not use checkpoints as heavily as they used to, but you should still educate yourself on your rights and the rules regulating checkpoints.
+If you are not sure, speak to a DUI attorney near you at (314) 900-HELP.

 • carried out in a way that is neutral to all drivers (i.e. randomly selected drivers)